BainbridgeArtisanResourceNetwork/Mark4_printer/gcode_Duet_2/Current SW/sys/readme.md

 ### stop.g
  called when M0 (Stop) is run (e.g. when a print from SD card is cancelled) Currently no commands are in this file.
 We need to decide what the steps we want performed on this trigger and add them to this file.
 ### tfree0.g
- called when tool 0 is freed.
-I assume this means the steps to take when the tool is no longer needed.
+ tfreeN.g is called when tool N has already been "selected" (is in use) and another tool is requested.
+Executing this command "frees" up the tool holder frm tool N. Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I assume this means the steps to take when the tool is no longer needed.
 I think those steps are:

 0. Remember the tool location.
 1. Lower the bed a bit.